-Homemade Corn Fritters are cheesy, flavor packed, crispy on the outside, and have the best sauce!
+Homemade Corn Fritters are cheesy, flavor packed, crispy on the outside, and are served with the best sauce!
 These fritters can be made with fresh, canned, or even frozen corn!

 These fritters are a classic, and one of my favorite ways to use up summer corn!
 Although, you can easily make them around with whatever corn you have on hand.
 They come out perfectly crisp on the outside, and pillowy and light on the inside every single time!
 We use a simple batter of pantry staples like flour, baking powder, a bit of sugar, and lots of seasoning for great flavor.
 We also add some shredded cheese and green onions to ours, but those are totally optional if you don't have them on hand!
 Also, don't be intimidated by frying, it's a super simple process, and you don't even need to use a thermometer for your oil.
 If you're looking for more ways to use up corn, try our One Pot Creamy Corn Pasta Recipe too!

 I thought I'd go ahead and answer this question because I know it is a common issue when deep frying anything.
 The amount of oil you use has made a huge difference!
 I call for 2-3 cups of oil for this recipe, you want the oil to be about 2 inches deep.
 You need to use a wide, heavy bottomed pan.
 The biggest reason fritters come out soggy are either the oil isn't hot enough, or too many are added to the oil at once.
 This recipe makes about 20 fritters, and you will want to cook them in batches of 5-6 at a time.
 Adding too many of them to the oil at once cools down the oil and results in soggy fritters.

 Corn Fritters Recipe Notes: